maxmekiska/imbrium/README.md

   <summary>Expand</summary>
   <br>

-Note, if you choose to use Tensor Board, run the follwoing commonad to disply the results:
+Note, if you choose to use TensorBoard, run the following command to display the results:

 ```shell
  tensorboard --logdir logs/